-There are tons of international volunteer programs you can join, but some aren’t as great as others.
-Other programs charge expensive fees only to send you to live in a foreign country to live by all by yourself and to figure out your own schedule.
+There are tons of international volunteer programs you can join, but not all are created equal.
+Some programs charge those expensive fees only to send you to live in a foreign country to live by all by yourself and to figure out your own schedule.

 You also have support throughout your semester via the local coordinator we mentioned above, guidance from your experienced head teacher, and tips from alumni (we have a active alumni groups on Facebook who loved their experience and want to give you help too!).

-The ILP directors also come to each school for a mid-semester visit to personally check on the school and each volunteer teaching there!
-Plus, they are in direct contact with volunteers each week.
-You'll be in safe hands with ILP.
+The ILP program managers also come to each school for a mid-semester visit to personally check on the school and each volunteer teaching there!
+They also have frequent calls with the head teacher of each group to help problem solve issues that come up.

 We give you each director's personal cell phone numbers (and they actually answer it!).
 If you or your parents need help, you can reach them 24/7.
 If it's the middle of the day in China but you really need to talk to a director, they'll answer their phone even though it's the middle of the night in America.
 Their cell phone numbers are also given on the answering machine at our office, so if your parents call our office outside of business hours, they can still get in touch.